-But before each big trip these days I cruise my friend and London-based-travel-writer, Jill’s, ecoluxhotels.com website for properties that still need to be reviewed.
+But before each big trip these days I cruise my friend and London-based-travel-writer, Jill’s, eco-hotel website for properties that still need to be reviewed.
 In exchange for doing the review, the writer receives a two-night stay.

 The Nikoi Story

 From the beginning, the owners were committed to protecting the natural environment of the island and passionate about giving back to the local community.
 Sustainability, as essential as luxury.

 For example, the coastal foreshore around the island was left intact to maintain healthy and regenerating reefs.
-Lighting is minimal so as not to disturb nesting sea turtles and the eastern side of the island has been left virtually untouched except for the addition of a limited trail system.
+Lighting is minimal so as not to disturb nesting sea turtles.
+And the eastern side of the island has been left virtually untouched except for the addition of a limited trail system.